-Take a poll and vote for your favorite model.
+Take a poll and vote for your favourite model.

-The above headphones are amongst the most popular Bluetooth headphones with good noise canceling abilities.
+The above headphones are amongst the most popular Bluetooth headphones with good noise-cancelling abilities.

-See best Bluetooth over ear headphones if you don’t care about having active noise canceling.
+See best Bluetooth over-ear headphones if you don’t care about having active noise cancelling.

 If you know how much money you’re willing to spend and you pick one of the above, we’re sure you won’t be disappointed.